Sphereon-Opensource/mobile-wallet/README.md

 # License

-Please note that this wallet is licensed as GPLv3, meaning restrictions apply.
-Sphereon does offer commercial licenses without these restrictions.
-The wallet is mainly build around our SSI-SDK which is more liberal licensed.
-We chose this approach to protect the IP and designs of the wallet a bit more.
+Please note that this wallet is licensed as Apache2.0.
+Sphereon also offers commercial licenses.

 # Developers